-6. Screening Outcome
+6. Determination Outcome

-- 6.1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Foxton Neighbourhood Plan Review draft as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal for the Local Plan.
-As such, it is the opinion of the Council that the Foxton Neighbourhood Plan Review does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the Foxton Neighbourhood Plan Evidence base. - 6.3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
+- 6.1 As a result of the assessment in Section 4 and the responses received from the Statutory Consultees, it is the Councils view that there will not be any significant detrimental environmental effects arising from the Foxton Neighbourhood Plan Review draft as submitted at the date of this determination.
+As such, it is the determination of the Council that the Foxton Neighbourhood Plan Review does not require a full SEA to be undertaken. - 6.2 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council for advice in this circumstance.